-- FPJ First prejuvenile molt: The individual is molting into its juvenile plumage and must have molting body and/or flight feathers.
-This molt is also known as the "first prebasic molt" under new terminology but because of the unique qualities of the first generation feathers produced in this molt, the molt is more commonly called the prejuvenile molt.
-AGE=2/HY in North America and during the MAPS season. - FCJ First cycle juvenile plumage: The individual is in full juvenile plumage, i.e. only juvenile feathers are present and the bird has no molting feathers.
-AGE=2/HY during the MAPS season. - FPF First preformative molt: The individual is molting into its formative plumage.
+AGE=1/AHY during the MAPS season. - FPA First prealternate molt: The individual is molting into its first alternate plumage.
 The bird must have molting body and/or flight feathers.
-Usually AGE=2/HY during the MAPS season.
+AGE=5/SY during the MAPS season. - FCA First cycle alternate plumage: The individual is in full first-alternate plumage, i.e. the bird has no molting feathers and has a mixture of juvenile, formative, and alternate feathers.
+AGE=5/SY during the MAPS season. - M-FCA Minimum first cycle alternate: The individual is in alternate plumage but it can't be determined if it is in first or definitive cycle alternate plumage.
+AGE=1/AHY during the MAPS season.